patternfly/patternfly/src/patternfly/components/Tabs/examples/Tabs.md

 | `.pf-m-fill` | `.pf-c-tabs` | Applies filled styling to the tabs component. |
 | `.pf-m-current` | `.pf-c-tabs__item` | Indicates that a tab item is currently selected. |
 | `.pf-m-inset-{none, sm, md, lg, xl, 2xl, 3xl}{-on-[sm, md, lg, xl, 2xl]}` | `.pf-c-tabs` | Modifies the tabs component padding/inset to visually match padding of other adjacent components. |

-The tabs component should only be used to change content views within a page.
-The similar-looking but semantically different [horizontal nav component](/documentation/core/components/nav) is available for general navigation use cases.

-Tabs should be used with the [tab content component](/documentation/core/components/tabcontent).